hydradatabase/docs/guides/predictive-analytics-with-deepnote.md

 <figure><img src="../../.gitbook/assets/.predictive-analytics/Output.png" alt="" width="464"><figcaption><p>Visuslisation</p></figcaption></figure>

-Your first prediction is made and you can be able to know the range of a person's  salary from years of experience.
+Your first prediction is made and you can know the range of a person's salary from years of experience.